mindaffect/MindAffectSDKiOS/Quick Start.md

 class ViewController: UIViewController, NoiseTagDelegate {
 ```

-And we implement `NoiseTagDelegate`'s one required function:
+And we implement one `NoiseTagDelegate` function:

 ```Swift
 func startNoiseTagControlOn(noiseTaggingView: UIView) {